shivshankardayal/full-website/books/gnu-linux/source/preface.rst

 computer as I was going after newly lauched Apple laptops at that time.
 I do not even remember its name.
 He said that it would be better if I buy a normal Intel machine.
 So we purchased and then he installed three operating systems on that.
-As you would expect Windows was there; 98 version of it.
+As you would expect Windows was there; Windows 98 version of it.
 Then we had Red Hat 5.1 and some Solaris.
 Solaris had some problems with graphics so he quickly removed it.
 Now I was lucky at that time that I had not worked on computers earlier.
 Because of this I had no bias towards GNU/Linux or Windows but I soon